Welcome to Aarhus Teater

 Aarhus Teater offers 4 stages in a variety of scales.
 This is also reflected on the price range.

 Our second largest stage often offers new and classic dramatic plays.
-Prices vary from 230-270 DKK.
+Price 320 DKK.

-Students and people under 25 can purchase tickets to any perfomance Monday to Thursday at just 65 DKK.
-Select seats only on Store Scene.
+Students and people under 25 can purchase tickets to any perfomance at just 80 DKK.
+On Store Scene seleceted seats.

 BOOK A TOUR OF AARHUS TEATER